ArnaavSinghSandhu/SimpleLang-Compiler/README.md

 SimpleLang Compiler

 Description:
-SimpleLang is a custom language front-end compiler written in Java.
+SimpleLang is a custom compiler front-end written in Java.
 It currently implements parsing, semantic analysis, and type checking for integer and boolean types.
-The compiler supports function definitions, expressions with operators (+ - * /), and maintains a symbol table for variables and functions.
-Lexer and code generation stages are yet to be implemented, making this project a work-in-progress.
+The compiler supports function definitions, arithmetic and comparison expressions, and maintains a symbol table to track variables and function scopes.
+Lexer and code generation stages are planned but not yet implemented.

-Features Implemented:
+Features Implemented

+Parse Tree Construction

+Parses a list of tokens into a hierarchical Parse Tree structure.

+Supports nested statements and expressions.

-Construction of Parse Trees and Abstract Syntax Trees (AST)
+Abstract Syntax Tree (AST) Generation

+Converts the Parse Tree into an AST suitable for semantic analysis.

-Expression parsing with operator precedence and parentheses
+Handles arithmetic expressions with proper operator precedence (+ - * /) and parentheses.

+Semantic Analysis

+Checks variable declarations and usage.

+Supports function definitions and verifies return types.

+Ensures type consistency across expressions and assignments.

+Symbol Table and Scope Management

+Maintains symbol tables for each function scope.

-Semantic analysis and type checking for variables, functions, and expressions
+Tracks variables, functions, and operators separately.

-Symbol table and scope management

-Function handling with return type validation

-Planned Features:
+Ensures identifiers are declared before usage.

+Expression Evaluation Preparation

-Lexer for tokenizing input source code
+Prepares nodes for potential code generation.

+Handles binary operations and comparisons between variables and constants.

+Planned Features

+Lexer: Tokenization of source code into meaningful tokens.

-Code generation for converting AST to executable code
+Code Generation: Transform AST into executable code or bytecode.

-Usage:
-Currently, the project runs as a Java program that parses tokens and checks types.
-Full compilation to executable code is under development.

-License:
+Usage

+Written entirely in Java and can be executed using standard Java commands.

+Currently, the compiler front-end reads tokens, builds ASTs, and performs semantic checks.

+Full compilation to executable code will be available after the lexer and code generation stages are implemented.

+License

 Private.
 Redistribution or modification is not allowed.